Market town: Poland

-Miasteczko (lit. 'small town') was a historical type of urban settlement similar to a market town in the former Polish–Lithuanian Commonwealth.
+Miasteczko (lit. 'small town') was a historical type of urban settlement similar to a market town in the former Polish–Lithuanian Commonwealth, often founded under Magdeburg Law.
+Central market squares with adjoining tenements remain a common feature of medieval towns across Poland.
 After the partitions of Polish–Lithuanian Commonwealth at the end of the 18th-century, these settlements became widespread in the Austrian, German and Russian Empires.
 The vast majority of miasteczkos had significant or even predominant Jewish populations; these are known in English under the Yiddish term shtetl.
 Miasteczkos had a special administrative status other than that of town or city.